XEas/soundmerge/README.md

 ## Quick Start

+Create a benchmark:
+1. `poetry shell`
-Create a benchmark: `poetry run python src/sound_merge/main.py ` To use with GUI, in `main.py` change `run()` to `main()`
+2. `poetry run python src/sound_merge/main.py `
+To use with GUI, in `main.py` change `run()` to `main()`